autumoswitzerland/autumo-beetroot/README.md

 		return "web/html/:lang/"+entity+"/index.html";
 	}

 If your handlers need customization, just overwrite this method.
-As you can see, here the translation of the requested URL takes place and points to the 'web/html'-directory structure!
+As you can see, here the translation of the requested URL takes place and points to the `web/html`-directory structure!

 The language is replaced by the requested language, and if not found the above algorithm is executed.
-The 'entity' name is assigned through the construction of the handler (see route examples above).
+The `entity` name is assigned through the construction of the handler (see route examples above).
 That's it, more or less!

 **NOTE**: You never have to reference the servlet-name within any request URL not in the router, not even in your HTML templates when running beetRoot in a servlet container.
-Just specify the configuration parameter 'web_html_ref_pre_url_part'.
+Just specify the configuration parameter `web_html_ref_pre_url_part`.

 For example ('beetroot' is the default servlet name/url):

-  - http://localhost:8080/beetroot/en/tasks/add -> routes to 'web/html/en/tasks/add.html' as specified by the corresponding handler.
+  - http://localhost:8080/beetroot/en/tasks/add -> routes to `web/html/en/tasks/add.html` as specified by the corresponding handler.

 beetRoot handles every pre-url-path / servlet-name-path by its own, if configured correctly!